National Endowment for the Arts: 1995–1997 congressional attacks

 The 1994 midterm elections cleared the way for House Speaker Newt Gingrich to lead a renewed attack on the NEA.
-Gingrich had called for the NEA to be eliminated completely along with the National Endowment for the Humanities and the Corporation for Public Broadcasting.
+Gingrich had called for the NEA to be eliminated along with the National Endowment for the Humanities and the Corporation for Public Broadcasting.
 While some in Congress attacked the funding of controversial artists, others argued the endowment was wasteful and elitist.
 However, despite massive budget cutbacks and the end of grants to individual artists, Gingrich ultimately failed in his push to eliminate the endowment.

-Proposed defunding
+2017-18 proposed defunding

-The budget outline submitted by then-president Donald Trump on March 16, 2017, to Congress would eliminate all funding for the program.
+The budget outline submitted by then-president Donald Trump on March 16, 2017, to Congress would have eliminated all funding for the program.
 Congress approved a budget that retained NEA funding.
 The White House budget proposed for fiscal year 2018 again called for elimination of funding, but Congress retained the funding for another year.